 A coffered ceiling is a series of sunken three-dimensional panels that cover the ceiling of a room to form a grid pattern.
 It instantly becomes the focal point of an otherwise plain room.

-Why You Need A Coffered Ceiling And Who Doesn’t Need One
+Why You Might Need A Coffered Ceiling And Who Doesn’t Need One

 Don’t assume a coffered ceiling is only for the mansions and the fancy people!
 These images will prove that all kinds of homes can benefit from some detailing.

 Our Coffered Ceiling In Our Living Room

-We built our home with an open floorpan, and I used a coffered ceiling to help define and separate the kitchen from our living space.
+We built our home with an open floorplan, and I used a coffered ceiling to help define and separate the kitchen from our living space.

-There is one tricky spot in particular where our breakfast nook backs up into the living room area.
-We angled the back of the trim in that spot.
+We angled the back of the trim in the back over the breakfast nook.
 For reference, our ceilings are just 9ft, and we brought the height of our coffered ceiling to 8 inches.